Can You Cancel a Listing Agreement in Texas?

 - Different types of listing agreements

-- Exclusive Right to Sell: The agent receives a commission when the property is sold, regardless of who finds the buyer.
+- Exclusive Right to Sell: the agent gets a commission irrespective of who sells the property.

 When Can You Cancel a Listing Agreement?